Components

 Waits for the "finished" event.

-In this context silent means that the enrollment happens on the server-side, requiring no interaction from the user unless manually implemented by the integrator on their client.
+In this context the enrollment happens on the server-side, requiring no interaction from the user unless manually implemented by the integrator on their client.
+Head to IDV Bridge space for more information about this solution.

 During enrollment, your back-end service will perform a POST request to the Keyless Authentication Service following these steps: